Search

 NUTRITION TIP #6 BY BAPTISTE CHASSAGNE: “OPT FOR SAVORY FOODS”

 "This is more of a personal preference than a piece of advice, but for the SaintéLyon, I tend to favor savory foods.
 Perhaps it subtly tricks the body into staying alert by making it think it’s running during the day.
-So I personally opt for Näak's salted soup drink mix and sweet potato purées."
+So I personally opt for Näak's Salted Soup Drink Mix and Sweet Potato Purees."

 NUTRITION TIP #7 BY BAPTISTE CHASSAGNE: “DRINK WARM AND STAY MINDFUL ABOUT HYDRATION”